Hashtag Web3 / Updated

 The Clash with Web3 Ethos

-Meta's approach to the metaverse is fundamentally at odds with the core principles of the Web3 movement.
+Meta's vision for the metaverse fundamentally contradicts the principles of the Web3 movement.
+The following table outlines these differences clearly: